codefresh-io/argo-hub/workflows/argo-workflows/versions/0.0.2/README.md

 ## Summary

-A set of templates to allow you to interact with your argo workflow instance and provide usefull utils.
+Templates that allow you to interact with your Argo Workflow instance and provide useful utilities to your pipeline.

 ## Templates